yumyo/formy-sass/README.md

-# Gravity Forms Sass
+# Formy Sass

-I love the Gravity Forms plugin for WordPress, but never cared for the excessive stylesheets and complicated selectors it introduced.
+> I love the Gravity Forms plugin for WordPress, but never cared for the excessive stylesheets and complicated selectors it introduced.
 This project aims to offer styling for GForms using Sass and minimal selectors.

 ## Included